MicrosoftDocs/mesh-docs/mesh/Create/Getting started/choose-your-journey.md

 ## Start with a Mesh sample

 It's easiest to start with a sample file to ensure all packages are configured in your Unity project.
 We recommend this option if you haven't already created a Mesh project in Unity.

-There are several samples to choose from:
+The available samples display an array of Mesh features.:

 - **Hello World.** A simple yet elegant small room with various paintings (powered by WebView) and objects that will set your Unity